The Wonder

 Hodgepodge Notions

 Early in our lives, we begin to form notions that explain why and how we should obtain ableness and close-ness.
-Because these notions mirror the hodgepodge of hit-or-miss info available to us, we end up with both nice notions and not-nice ones.
+Because many of these notions reflect the hodgepodge of hit-or-miss info available to us, we end up with both nice notions and not-nice ones.

-Again, improving our mental self-care occurs best when we stick with nice ways to meet our needs.
-Adopting and strengthening nice notions require lifelong attention.
+Again, improving our mental self-care occurs best when we stick with kind and fair ways to meet our needs.
+Adjusting and strengthening nice not strategies should be a lifelong undertaking.

 11